go-qkbell/blog/content/posts/data_structure/array_slice.md

 When adding element to the back of slice, if slice has free capacity, then it costs O(1).<br>
 You just have to push into the free space.<br>
 However if capacity does not have any free space, then the magic happens.<br>
-Slice copies its underlying array then make another new array with bigger size. (usually doubles)<br>
+Since array is fixed size and cannot be changed, slice copies its underlying array then make another new array with bigger size. (usually doubles)<br>
 Then paste old data into new array and points to it.<br>
 This costs O(N) because you have to copy N times.<br><br>